John Lemondes Jr.: Early life and education

 Lemondes is Greek-American.
 He earned a Bachelor of Science degree in agriculture from Pennsylvania State University, a Master of Business Administration from Syracuse University, and a Master of Arts in public administration from Maxwell School of Citizenship and Public Affairs.

 Career

-Lemondes served in the United States Army for 27 years, retiring with the rank of colonel.
+Lemondes served in the United States Army for 27 years, retiring with the rank of Colonel.
 During his tenure, Lemondes worked as a project manager for the United States Army Chemical Materials Activity and as a speechwriter.
 After retiring from the Army, Lemondes worked as a military and defense consultant for ASI Government and Saab AB.
 In 2014, Lemondes was a candidate for New York's 24th congressional district, placing second in the Republican primary after John Katko.
 Lemondes and his wife operate a family farm.
 He was elected to the New York State Assembly in November 2020 and assumed office on January 6, 2021.

+In August 2025, Lemondes announced that he would run for the U.S. House of Representatives in New York's 22nd congressional district, challenging incumbent John Mannion.

+Political positions

+Lemondes supports Donald Trump and his policies, including the One Big Beautiful Bill Act.
+He has endorsed Trump's false claims that the 2020 United States presidential election was stolen and supports Trump's decision to pardon rioters who participated in the January 6 United States Capitol attack.
+Lemondes opposes abortion rights and declined to say how he would vote on a bill to restrict abortion if elected to Congress, but supports exceptions for rape, incest, or to save the life of the mother.

+During his tenure in the New York State Assembly, Lemondes marked a conservative voting record, having rarely broken with the Assembly's Republican minority, and was a frequent critic of Governor Kathy Hochul and the Assembly's Democratic majority, particularly toward the issues of immigration and crime.
+He criticized mask mandates for New York school children during the COVID-19 pandemic in New York as "draconian" and later called for their repeal.

+In June 2025, following the No Kings protests, Lemondes wrote an op-ed in which he called the rallies "billionaire-funded propaganda".
+When asked to elaborate, Lemondes asserted that some of the 5,000 protesters who participated in a No Kings rally in Syracuse were paid to participate by George Soros, but had no evidence to support his claims.